chaywn/Talabia-Chess/README.md

 ### Play/MovePiece
 ![Move Piece Screen (GREEN)](/Screenshots/move-piece-green.png)
 ![Move Piece Screen (RED)](/Screenshots/move-piece-red.png)
 To play or move a chess piece, click and drag a chess piece of the current player on the board.
 When dragging a piece, the grid which the mouse pointer is hovering over will change its colour to green if it is a valid destination, indicating that the piece can move to that particular position.
-If the grid is an invalid destination, it will change its colour to red).
+If the grid is an invalid destination, it will change its colour to red.

 Releasing the mouse drag at a valid (green) grid will move the chess piece onto its new destination.
 Else, the piece will return to its original position.
 The movement of each chess piece is as follow: